When does the season begin?

 What do I need to buy?

 Each player must have shin guards for protection, and a soccer ball for practice.
 Cleats are recommended, but not required; however the player needs to have securely tied shoes.
-Uniforms for U8 players and younger are included in the registration fee.
-Older players will purchase their uniforms when they register.
-The only approved uniform is one that is purchase through the Richmond Strikers.
+T-shirts are included in the fees for our U4-U6 players.
+Players in these age groups purchase shorts and socks as needed.
+Older players (U7 and older) will purchase their uniforms when they register.
+The only approved uniform is one that is purchased through the Richmond Strikers.
 It will consist of 2 Nike jerseys, 1 Nike short, 1 Nike socks.
-The price of the Nike kit is $45.00
+To purchase, use the "order uniform" link at the top of the recreation page!

 Can I wear eyeglasses or jewelry?